Fine-tuning can Help Detect Pretraining Data from Large Language Models: Background

 In this work, we focus on detecting pretraining data, the problem of detecting whether a piece of text is included in the pretraining data of a specific LLM.
 First, we formally define the problem setup and its challenges.
 Then, we introduce two commonly used methods for this task.

-\paragraph{Pretraining data detection} Let $f$ be an autoregressive large language model (LLM) with trainable parameters $\boldsymbol{\theta}$ (e.g., LLaMA~\citep{touvron2023llama}) and $\mathcal{D}$ denotes the associated pretraining data, sampled from an underlying distribution $\mathcal{P}$.
+\paragraph{Pretraining data detection} Pretraining data detection is an instance of membership inference attacks (MIAs)~\citep{shokri2017membership}, and can help identify data contamination in the pretraining corpus~\citep{shidetecting}.
+Let $f$ be an autoregressive large language model (LLM) with trainable parameters $\boldsymbol{\theta}$ (e.g., LLaMA~\citep{touvron2023llama}) and $\mathcal{D}$ denotes the associated pretraining data, sampled from an underlying distribution $\mathcal{P}$.
 As model developers rarely provide detailed information about the pretraining dataset, we generally desire to identify if the LLM is trained on the given text for scientific and ethical concerns.
 Formally, the task objective is to learn a detector $h$ that can infer the membership of an arbitrary data point $\boldsymbol{x}$ in the dataset $\mathcal{D}$: $h(\boldsymbol{x}, f_{\boldsymbol\theta}) \rightarrow \{0,1\}$.

 Unlike the black-box assumption in previous works~\citep{shidetecting, orenproving}, we assume the access to fine-tune LLMs with custom datasets and the output probabilities of LLMs, which is realistic for open-sourced LLMs and many commercial APIs, such as GPT-4o\footnote{\url{https://platform.openai.com}}.
 In addition, the detector can obtain a few data samples $\{\boldsymbol{x_i}\}^{N}_{i=0}$ that belong to the same domain as the given sample $\boldsymbol{x}$ and do not present in the training set.
 This can be achieved by collecting those contents (e.g., journal articles) published after the release of the LLM.